XaverB/RoomSense/README.md

 - Temperature: `room/RAUM_NAME/temperature`
 - CO2: Temperature: `room/RAUM_NAME/co2`

-Here's a suggested format for a README file that includes the information you provided:

 ## Message Formats

 The system uses the following MQTT topics to publish sensor data: